rudresh051/Software-Testing-Resources/Selenium/Notes/nj_204/L9b_IntroToTestNG.md

 # Introduction to TestNG annotations

-(Test Next Generation) is a testing framework for Java that is widely used in
+(Test Next Generation) is a **testing framework for Java** that is widely used in
 Selenium automation testing.
 It provides powerful features for test configuration
 parallel execution, grouping, and reporting.

+* We replace Main method and most of the time we use TestNG

 # Installation steps of TestNG:
 Go To Eclipse window